In Syria's Ghouta, shelters are tombs for the living | Taiwan News

 "It is not really a matter of choice.
 It is the closest place considered safe.
 But it is not safe.
 The barrel bomb sometimes lands at the shelter.
 Either at the door or inside, injuring or killing many," she said.
 Like some of the others the AP spoke to, she spoke on condition of anonymity, fearing eventual retaliation if they survive the offensive.

-She and others mostly expressed frustration at the world's silence at yet another mass killing that will inevitably lead to the forced displacement of hundreds of thousand residents of eastern Ghouta, as has happened in similar assaults elsewhere in Syria.
+She and others mostly expressed frustration at the world's silence at yet another mass killing that will inevitably lead to the forced displacement of hundreds of thousands of residents of eastern Ghouta, as has happened in similar assaults elsewhere in Syria.

 Rebels in eastern Ghouta have survived years of siege but now are succumbing to a tried and tested military tactic of siege compounded with overwhelming bombardment.